Other Arms

-"Other Arms" is a rock song performed by English rock singer Robert Plant, the first track from his 1983 album The Principle of Moments.
+"Other Arms" is a rock song performed by the English rock singer Robert Plant, the first track from his 1983 album The Principle of Moments.
 It was Plant's first number-one hit on the Billboard Top Tracks chart.

 Details

 According to the book What'd I Say: The Atlantic Story, Atlantic Records intended to release "Other Arms" as a single, but Plant refused, not wanting to be pigeonholed as a hard rock artist.
 Instead, two slower-tempo songs from The Principle of Moments were released: "Big Log" and "In the Mood".
 Both became top-ten hits on the Mainstream Rock chart and top-fifty hits on the Billboard Hot 100.

 Despite not being released as a single, "Other Arms" became a number-one hit on the Mainstream Rock chart.
 It reached the number-one spot on August 13, 1983, ending the 9-week chart-topping run of "Every Breath You Take" by The Police.

 The song was written by Plant and guitarist Robbie Blunt.

 The lyrics do not include the song's title; instead the chorus features the repeated line "lay down your arms".